Episodes (ballet): Balanchine

 Only one Graham dancer worked with Balanchine, Paul Taylor.
-Taylor had some background in ballet, as he took classes taught by Margaret Craske during the 1950s.
+Taylor had some background in ballet, as he regularly took classes taught by Cecchetti disciple Margaret Craske during the 1950s.
 Kirstein, keen to work with Taylor, had previously invited Taylor to work on two projects, one as a choreographer and one as a dancer, but neither came into fruition.
 Balanchine was suffering from arthritis, and had difficulties demonstrating the steps to Taylor.
 Taylor, who originated a long solo, found Balanchine's process "a complete switch" from Graham, "The speed and craft in which he works are astounding, the rehearsal time being used economically, none if it taken up by explanations of concepts, poetic imagery, or motivation."
 Taylor was used to dancing Graham's plot-driven choreography, and initially struggled with Balanchine's more abstract concept.
 He also found the musicality and movement vocabulary to be more challenging than Graham's choreography.
 Fearing he would forget the complex choreography, Taylor would go home immediately after each rehearsal to draw stick figures and write notes for himself.

 Prior to giving Six Pieces, op.
 6 to Graham, Balanchine had spent four days choreographing to the score as a pas de deux for Diana Adams and Jacques d'Amboise, and nearly completed the pas de deux when Graham asked for more music.
 According to d'Amboise, Balanchine's vision of the pas de deux was "[a] version of first man and first woman," like Adam and Eve right after they ate the apple.
 Balanchine then made another pas de deux for Adams and d'Amboise, to Five Pieces, op.
 10, and abandoned his original vision.